Advanced Software (return to the homepage)

 Digital solution

-PATCHS, the next generation online consultation solution is designed to make it quick and easy for patients to keep in touch their GP.
+Patchs, the next generation Online GP Consultation solution is designed to make it quick and easy for patients to keep in touch their GP.

 The AI is a UKCA marked Class I medical device registered with the MHRA, making it a low-risk device to patient health and safety.